How To Hear From God

 Through Divine Revelation

 God spoke to many people in the Bible by giving them revelations.
-Since they had an intimate relationship with Him, they could hear Him speak through revelations.
+Since they had an intimate relationship with Him, they could hear Him.

 Through an Audible Voice

-God spoke to Abraham and told him to leave his the land in which he was living and to go to a land that God would show him.
-Abraham obeyed when he heard God speak to him.
-(Genesis 12:1-4) It is rare for God to speak audibly to us today though He surely could.
+God spoke to Abraham and told him to leave his country and to go to a land that God would show him.
+Abraham obeyed when he heard God speak to him (Genesis 12:1-4).
+It is rare for God to speak audibly to us today though He surely could.
 However, because the Holy Spirit came on the Day of Pentecost (Acts 2) as Jesus promised, today the Holy Spirit lives in us to guide us into all truths.

 Through Dreams and Visions

 God communicated to Joseph (Genesis 37) and Daniel through a series of dreams.
 God still speaks through dreams.
-There are special advice, warnings and information that come to us while we sleep.
-Many of us overlook what God tells while we are asleep.
+Many of us overlook what God tells us while we are asleep.

-God still communicate through dreams.
+God still communicates through dreams.
 Sometimes the only way to get our attention is when we are asleep.
-There are common themes that run through everybody’s dreams; however there are only a few people who would even listen and even less who respond to what God had tried to tell them.
+There are common themes that run through everybody’s dreams; however, there are only a few people who listen and even fewer who respond to what God had tried to tell them.

 Through the Prophets

 Many people in the Bible had problems or unique circumstances they could not handle on their own.
-People like Gideon, Jacob and Job used their circumstances to get closer to God.
-With all the things Job went through, at the end he was able to see the sovereignty of God.
+People like Gideon, Jacob, and Job used their circumstances to get closer to God.
+With all the things Job went through, in the end, he was able to see the sovereignty of God.